Amar Kaleka: Freedom's Price (2000)

-In 2000, Amar raised funds from his community to put together his first feature film, Freedom's Price.
+In 2000, Amar raised funds from his community at the time to create and develop his first feature film, Freedom's Price.
 The film followed the lives of teens living through the struggles of the inner city in the 90s.

 Teaching

 Kaleka began teaching at NOVA Middle/High School, a charter school with the Milwaukee Public School system.
-He taught high school English Literature, History, and Health in his first year, while he coached chess, and assisted basketball.
+He taught high school English Literature, History and Health in his first year, while he coached chess, and assisted basketball.
 He also became the Safe and Sound site coordinator.
 In his second year, he taught geology and astronomy in the middle school while continuing to coach chess.

-Graduate school career - Savannah College of Art and Design
+Graduate school career – Savannah College of Art and Design

 In September 2004, Amar entered an M.F.A. program at the Savannah College of Art & Design, focusing on film and television production.

 In addition to his studies, Amar played flag football and was the founder and first president of the Savannah Film Collective, a student-run film group.
 Amar directed over twenty short film projects including the following list: